VNG-Realisatie/nlx/design/configuration-management.md

 ## Configuration groups

 To ease the management of multiple gateways (inways, outways) performing the same task InwaysGroups and OutwayGroups can be created.
-These groups

 An inway or outway can only be in one group.
 Need a machine to be in multiple groups?
 Run multiple Inways/Outways.